Nightlife (Pet Shop Boys album): Concert tour

-The Nightlife Tour in 1999–2000 was Pet Shop Boys' first world tour with shows in the UK since Performance eight years earlier.
+The Nightlife Tour in 1999–2000 was Pet Shop Boys' first world tour with shows in the UK since the Performance Tour eight years earlier.
 While the tour was in rehearsals, promoter Harvey Goldsmith's company went into receivership, and Pet Shop Boys lost their advance of £750,000.
 They decided to carry on at a loss and ended up playing in partially empty venues; during one such concert at Sheffield Arena, they briefly considered disbanding.

 The tour opened in Miami on 20 October 1999 and covered North America through mid-November before returning to Europe.
 Pet Shop Boys played arenas in the UK in December 1999, culminating at Wembley.
 Tour dates in Europe included five stops in Spain and 13 total in Germany, ending in Mannheim on 12 February 2000.
 A summer tour in June and July 2000 included elements of the Nightlife Tour updated to suit festivals.
 The duo made their first appearance at the Glastonbury Festival on 24 June, playing "a showstopping set to a hugely enthusiastic crowd" according to BBC News.
 At Roskilde, Pet Shop Boys and Oasis refused to perform when the organisers carried on with the festival despite the deaths of nine people in a crowd crush during Pearl Jam's set.

 The sets for the Nightlife Tour were designed by deconstructivist architect Zaha Hadid.
 The stage was modular, and could fit in differently-sized venues and be rearranged by the backing singers throughout each concert.
 Ian MacNeil designed the staging and costumes, featuring the wigged look he created for the album promotion.

 The original backing vocalists from the single "New York City Boy"—Steve Abram, Billy Cliff, Keith Fluitt, and John James—joined the tour, along with singer Sylvia Mason-James and percussionist Danny Cummings.
 Tennant played acoustic guitar on "You Only Tell Me You Love Me When You're Drunk".
 The music director for the tour was Peter Schwartz, who had worked on the album.
 Describing the setlist, Jon Pareles noted: "Most of the concert versions were club-style remixes, with a booming beat and magnified sound effects".
 In addition to the singles from Nightlife, Pet Shop Boys played the album tracks "Happiness Is an Option", "Closer to Heaven", "Vampires", and "Footsteps".